Who is Captain Shambhavi Pathak? Young pilot was among 5 dead in plane crash in Baramati

 Captain Shambhavi Pathak was the co-pilot who died alongside four others, including pilot Captain Sumit Kumar, and Maharashtra Deputy CM Ajit Pawar, in the Learjet 45 crash in Baramati

-Captain Shambhavi Pathak was one of the five people who died after Maharashtra Deputy Chief Ajit Pawar’s Learjet 25 VT SSK, crashed in Baramati.
+Captain Shambhavi Pathak was one of the five people who died after Maharashtra Deputy Chief Ajit Pawar’s Learjet 25 crashed in Baramati.

 Sumit Kumar had over 16,000 hours of flying experience.

-Co-pilot Shambhavi had a strong academic background in aviation and was trained in qualities in the business jet segment, Pune Pulse reported.
-She was the daughter of an Army officer.
+So-pilot Shambhavi had a strong academic background in aviation and was trained in qualities in the business jet segment, Pune pulse reported.

 She had completed her schooling at Air Force Bal Bharati School and later earned a Bachelor of Science degree in Aeronautics, Aviation, and Aerospace Science and Technology from the University of Mumbai.
 Additional she also enrolled in the New Zealand International Commercial Pilot Academy, where she pursued advanced flight training.